ycm/poplar.vim/readme.md

 Popup windows have come a long way since being added in 8.2; this plugin also demonstrates some ways to exploit their functionality, maybe slightly beyond what they were intended to do.

+The goal of Poplar is to provide a good-looking, minimally intrusive drop-in replacement to NERDTree that interacts well with git repos, offers a great deal of customization, but requires very little configuration to get started.

 ## Features

 ```vim